-- The auditor may review the documents used by the state to arrive at the decision of privatisation to analyse the outcomes in order to see the balance achieved between various competing objectives and what was the impact upon benefits to Government, the private entity and the citizen; - ii.
-The auditor may review the documents, information, data, evidence used by the state in selection of the privatisation method, and verify whether such information was validated, reliable and complete; - iii.
+- i.
+The auditor may review the documents used by the state to arrive at the decision of privatisation to analyse the outcomes in order to see the balance achieved between various competing objectives and what was the impact upon benefits to Government, the private entity and the citizen; - ii.
+The auditor may review the methodologies and tools used to inform the decision-making process to see whether the decision making process included a sound assessment of risks prone to the sector, including corruption risks.
+The auditor may also ascertain whether there were mechanisms to assess the accuracy and reliability of the decision-making process; - iii.
+The auditor may review the documents, information, data, evidence used by the state in selection of the privatisation method, and verify whether such information was validated, reliable and complete; - iv.
+The auditor may also review the post-privatisation context for employees and other stakeholders by examining whether employees and management of the company acted in a way that supported the integrity of the process and also verifying whether any privileged allocations were made to employees or managers and if so, whether these were suitably disclosed; - v.
 The auditor may review the list of personnel (of the government / SOE) involved for their skills and qualifications and assess the availability of the right skills with the SOE/government to carry out the process of privatisation.
-The quality of financial, legal and marketing skills will have to be reviewed against the impact on proceeds and also in the success in resolving difficult technical issues before bringing the business or service to the market. - iv.
-Wherever, the assistance of external experts/advisors was opted for by the State in the privatisation process, the auditor may assess and analyse the relevant documents, correspondences and notings of the decision makers to know the extent to which the inputs of the advisors influenced the decisions of management, including the selection of privatisation approach or valuation methods etc. In assessing the quality of advice on offer, the auditor may examine the track record of the experts and manner in which they have adapted the appropriate techniques, number and level of potential investors, etc
+The quality of financial, legal and marketing skills will have to be reviewed against the impact on proceeds and also in the success in resolving difficult technical issues before bringing the business or service to the market;

-- The auditor may verify whether appropriate legal advice and assistance was obtained throughout the privatisation process and, in case any such advice was discounted, documented reasons for doing so may be called for and scrutinised; - vi.
+- vi.
+Wherever, the assistance of external experts/advisors was opted for by the State in the privatisation process, the auditor may assess and analyse the relevant documents, correspondence and notings of the decision makers to know the extent to which the inputs of the advisors influenced the decisions of management, including the selection of privatisation approach or valuation methods etc. In assessing the quality of advice on offer, the auditor may examine the track record of the experts and manner in which they have adapted the appropriate techniques, number and level of potential investors, etc.; - vii.
+The auditor may verify whether appropriate legal advice and assistance was obtained throughout the privatisation process and, in case any such advice was discounted, documented reasons for doing so may be called for and scrutinised; - viii.
 The auditor may assess the general market position and the relevant business environment of the privatised entity/activity and examine whether timing of privatisation was appropriate vis a vis the stage of the entity / activity.
+However, the auditor may take care that such an assessment takes into consideration the overall objectives of the privatisation.